tristanmorgan/awskeyring/README.md

 The CLI is using [Thor](http://whatisthor.com) with help provided interactively.

     Commands:
-    awskeyring --version, -v               # Prints the version awskeyring add ACCOUNT                 # Adds an ACCOUNT to the keyring awskeyring add-role ROLE               # Adds a ROLE to the keyring awskeyring console ACCOUNT             # Open the AWS Console for the ACCOUNT awskeyring env ACCOUNT                 # Outputs bourne shell environment exports for an ACCOUNT awskeyring help [COMMAND]              # Describe available commands or one specific command awskeyring initialise                  # Initialises a new KEYCHAIN awskeyring list                        # Prints a list of accounts in the keyring awskeyring list-role                   # Prints a list of roles in the keyring awskeyring remove ACCOUNT              # Removes an ACCOUNT from the keyring awskeyring remove-role ROLE            # Removes a ROLE from the keyring awskeyring token ACCOUNT [ROLE] [MFA]  # Create an STS Token from a ROLE or an MFA code
+      awskeyring --version, -v               # Prints the version awskeyring add ACCOUNT                 # Adds an ACCOUNT to the keyring awskeyring add-role ROLE               # Adds a ROLE to the keyring awskeyring console ACCOUNT             # Open the AWS Console for the ACCOUNT awskeyring env ACCOUNT                 # Outputs bourne shell environment exports for an ACCOUNT awskeyring exec ACCOUNT command...     # Execute a COMMAND with the environment set for an ACCOUNT awskeyring help [COMMAND]              # Describe available commands or one specific command awskeyring initialise                  # Initialises a new KEYCHAIN awskeyring list                        # Prints a list of accounts in the keyring awskeyring list-role                   # Prints a list of roles in the keyring awskeyring remove ACCOUNT              # Removes an ACCOUNT from the keyring awskeyring remove-role ROLE            # Removes a ROLE from the keyring awskeyring token ACCOUNT [ROLE] [MFA]  # Create an STS Token from a ROLE or an MFA code

 and autocomplete that can be installed with: